Oxythyrea funesta

 Oxythyrea funesta is a phytophagous beetle species belonging to the family Cetoniidae, subfamily Cetoniinae.

-Common name “white spotted rose beetle”.
+Its common name is "white spotted rose beetle".

-This beetle is present in most of Europe, in the eastern Palearctic realm, and in the Near East.
+This beetle is present in most of Europe, in the west Palearctic realm, and in the Near East.
+It is not present in North or South America.

-Larvae are up to 30 mm long, they feed on plant roots and can remain until next spring in the soil.
+Larvae are 16-22 mm long.
+They feed on dung, rotten wood, litter and soil and can remain until next spring in the soil.

 The adults appear early in the spring, they grow up to 8–12 mm and can mostly be encountered from May through July.
-They are considered an insect pest that do not just feed on pollen, but rode the floral organs, especially damaging light in color buds and flowers.
+They can be considered a pest since they feed not only on pollen, but also on floral organs, especially those in light colors.

 Their colour is black, more or less bronzed.
 Most of the specimens show six white spots in two longitudinal rows on the pronotum and many others on the elytra.
 They are completely covered with white pubescence (easily visible in profile).
 Older specimens usually have no hairs, as they are rubbed off with time.